joschu/trajopt/doc/tips.rst

   [INFO optimizers.cpp:348] not all constraints are satisfied. increasing penalties

-  If that happens you might need to rethink the formulation of your optimization problem.
+  If that happens you can try rescaling the cost or constraint functions so that this outer loop is not needed.

 General troubleshooting tips
 ----------------------------